 I wrote the article below in May of 2012, shortly after starting this blog.
-It has been the single most-read article on my site and continues to get approximately 5000 pageviews a month three years after I published it.
-You guys like your .380s!
+It has been the single most-read article on my site and continues to get approximately 5000 pageviews a month years after I published it.
+You folks like your .380s.
 Technology has changed significantly in the last few years.
 I updated the article to add a new gun and change some of the rankings based on seeing countless additional .380 auto pistols come through my courses.
 Enjoy the new information.

 Now that almost every state allows its citizens to legally carry a concealed handgun, there has been an explosion of interest in .380 acp pocket pistols.
 Many people who are new to carrying guns haven’t yet made the transition to “dressing around the gun”.
 They want to wear the same style clothes that they have always worn.
 Sometimes that isn’t amenable to carrying a larger pistol.

 These folks sacrifice by carrying a smaller pistol that is both lighter and easier to conceal.
 The micro .380 automatics fit the bill.

 They aren’t perfect.
 None of them are exceptionally easy to shoot.
 They don’t have great stopping power.
 Most are not nearly as reliable as their average full size counterparts.
 But some people refuse to carry a full sized gun.
 That’s OK.
 It’s your life and your choice.
 I’d rather have you packing a small .380 than nothing at all.
 If you want some more information about the ballistics and stopping power of the cartridge, check out mt article Is the .380 auto an adequate caliber for defensive use?